Aspose/Aspose-API-Reference-Examples/english/pdf/net/programming-with-document/addjavascripttopage/_index.md

 title: Add Java Script To Page
 linktitle: Add Java Script To Page
 second_title: Aspose.PDF for .NET API Reference
 description: Learn how to add JavaScript to PDF files using Aspose.PDF for .NET.
-Step-by-step guide with code examples for document and page level scripting.
+Step-by-step guide with code tutorials for document and page level scripting.
 type: docs
 weight: 10
 url: /pdf/net/programming-with-document/addjavascripttopage/